BawkMcGraw/GroupMe-E3Kiosk/README.md

 * add handler for request by date (8th, 9th, 10th, 6/6, etc).
 * add handler for emojis.
 Will definitely be sarcastic responses, no helpful emoji support.
 * add more event and publisher support such as Pokemon's event on Wednesday.
+* fix character limit reach if all events are past-tense (Will send multiple messages with 5 events per message).
+* make bot auto-remind beginning and end of events based solely on time.
+* convert all formatting to auto to simplify information input and make it easier for anyone to use

 ## License